 You can advertise locally in a few different ways.
 For one, you can pay for local advertisements in magazines, newsletters, bus benches, and billboards.
 Secondly, you can leave your postcards and business cards throughout your target area, or partner with businesses that will advertise for you for free.

 On the other (more creative) hand, consider contributing to local magazines or running a column of your own.
 This follows the same inbound methodology that blogging and guest posting does, except it targets your neighbors and local clients.
 It also gives you a chance to build trust with readers and potential clients.

 Lastly, door-knocking is another way to build awareness and market to people in your area.
 Door-knocking is another tried-and-true method of drumming up leads and marketing yourself and your properties for sale.

 3. Word-of-Mouth Marketing

 Word-of-Mouth (WOM) marketing is the most effective tactic for real estate agents.
-In fact, 100% of all age groups are most likely to choose their agent based on referrals.
-That’s why we’ve made this its own section … inspiring and collecting testimonials is crucial to your business and marketing strategy.
+That’s why we’ve made this its own section.
+Collecting testimonials from past clients is crucial to your business and marketing strategy.